News of record - Aug. 17, 2021

 Threats: 306 Stanaford Road (Beckley Appalachian Regional Healthcare)

-Traffic stop: 100 block Veterans Avenue, 200 block Harper Road, 100 block East Prince Street, 100 block South Heber Street, 100 block East Prince Street, 100 block Levels Lane, 1100 block Clarence W. Meadows Memorial Boulevard (2), Truman Avenue/Springdale Avenue, South Kanawha Street/Russell Street, 100 block South Meadows Street, Robert C. Byrd Drive, Locust Street, South Kanawha Street/Azzara Avenue
+Traffic stop: 100 block Veterans Avenue, 2000 block Harper Road, 100 block East Prince Street, 100 block South Heber Street, 100 block Levels Lane, 1100 block Clarence W. Meadows Memorial Boulevard (2), Truman Avenue/Springdale Avenue, South Kanawha Street/Russell Street, 100 block South Meadows Court, Robert C. Byrd Drive/Locust Street, South Kanawha Street/Azzara Avenue

 Trespassing: 503 Neville St. (Beckley Intermodal Gateway parking garage)